givasile/effector/README.md

 ## Citation

-If you use Effector, please cite it:
+If you use `effector`, please cite it:

 ```bibtex
 @misc{gkolemis2024effector,